June 18th-June 29th, 2018

 We are very excited to offer our two-week Russian Ballet Summer Intensive to ballet students ages 8 and older.
 With classes taught by world-famous professional staff, this special program provides superior training in the Russian ballet style, focusing on building strong technique and developing artistry.
-The program is in its 8th year, and has provided hundreds of ballet students from around the world with wonderful training and performing opportunities.
-New this year – an additional one week YAGP intensive for advanced ballet students following the summer intensive.
+The program is in its 9th year, and has provided hundreds of ballet students from around the world with wonderful training and performing opportunities.

 Classes are held at our Wixom location, which features over 17,000 square feet of professional dance studios with sprung marley floors, dressing rooms, costume room and wardrobe facilities.

-Our open audition was held on January 20th, 2017.
-If you missed the open audition and would like to attend the program please contact the studio at 248-826-8181, or email firstname.lastname@example.org.
 Students may audition in person or by video.
 To audition by video please submit a video or link of barre and center work, and two pointe combinations (if applicable).
 All students who wish to audition should submit a completed audition form, audition fee of $30.00 (to “RAI”), and two photographs (a head shot, and first arabesque).
 Please contact the studio at 248-826-8181, or email firstname.lastname@example.org with any questions.

 Due to the limits on class size, the program tends to fill quickly.